 - 2008-2009 Assistant coach, University of Tennessee

 - 2010-2013 Associate head coach, University of Memphis

 Corral had a lot of success during his college coaching career and sent close to 100 pitchers to the professional ranks.
 But he also experienced a few rough years.
 Two of those years led to his dismissal from his second stint with Tennessee and to his release from Missouri.
 In the Missouri case, the team went into the season hoping to earn an NCAA regional tournament berth.
 Instead, the whole team had an awful year (15-36) and the pitching staff finished with an ERA of 7.24 which was one of the worst in the nation.

-After a hiatus of more than 20 years, Corral returned to the professional ranks in 2022 as a pitching coach for the rookie level ACL Reds.
+After a hiatus of more than 20 years, Corral returned to the professional ranks as a pitching coach for the rookie level ACL Reds in 2022-2023.